cisco-open/flame/docs/03-b-amzn2-gpu.md

 postgres-7fd96c847c-6qdpv           1/1     Running   0              7m5s
 ```

-If the above output shows `ErrImagePull` or `ImagePullBackOff` as status, it may be because minikube's image pull step got timed out.
-Such an issue occurs because container images are large or the Internet connection is slow.
-The issue has been reported in minikube [github](https://github.com/kubernetes/minikube/issues/14789).
-A workaround is to pull images manually (e.g. `minikube ssh docker pull ciscoresearch/flame:latest`) before deploying pods.
-Identifying the required image can be done by running a `kubectl describe` command
-(e.g., `kubectl describe pod -n flame flame-apiserver-5df5fb6bc4-22z6l`); the command's output will show details about the pod, including image name and its tag.

 In amazon ec2, `flame.test` domain needs to be added to Route 53 with the minikube IP address,
 which can be obtained by running `minikube ip`.
 Without route 53 configuration, the following
 ping test will fail.